Encore: Restrictions on encores

 For "Figaro", on 9 May 1786 Emperor Joseph II of Austria issued an order limiting encores.
 By tradition, some world-class opera houses, such as La Scala and the Metropolitan Opera, officially discourage encores, especially for vocal solos, as encores were associated with less serious performances.

-In the mid-19th century, encores were officially banned in northern Italy, since the Austrian-Italian authorities felt they would lead to public disorder.
-In 1921, encores were forbidden at la Scala (in northern Italy), because the conductor Toscanini felt they would interrupt the pace of the opera and drew attention to individual singers as opposed to the work.
+In the mid-19th century, encores were officially banned in northern Italy, since the Austrian-Italian authorities felt that they would lead to public disorder.
+In 1921, encores were forbidden at La Scala in Milan, Italy because the conductor Toscanini felt they would interrupt the pace of the opera and drew attention to individual singers as opposed to the work.
 Toscanini had, in 1887, been challenged to a duel after stubbornly refusing an aria's encore.
-Wagner was similarly against encores.
+Richard Wagner was similarly against encores.

 The ban at the Metropolitan was explicit in the printed programs at the beginning of the 20th century, but was nevertheless often broken at the insistence of the audience.
 Encores at the Met became rarer later in the century.